Michael-Spring-Integration/spring-integration-address-book/README.md

 4. Delete the existing Contact using 'contactId'
 5. Search all the existing Contacts
 6. Search the existing Contact using the 'fullName'

+# Set the following environment variable
+# to boostrap the application in the local development environment

+spring.profiles.active=local